rakaar/rakaar.github.io/_posts/2020-12-02-addingmathjax.md

 usemathjax: true
 ---

+**Update: A simpler method to include mathjax in Jekyll blogs can be found here - http://webdocs.cs.ualberta.ca/~zichen2/blog/coding/setup/2019/02/17/how-to-add-mathjax-support-to-jekyll.html**
 If you have a blog, hosted on github pages where you adding your posts in markdown(like most of the blogs built using Jekyll have), here is how you can write math using latex in your blogs.

 ### Step 1